toshitai39/Amazon_ML_Challenge/README.md

 Inference Toolkit: LMDeploy

-📊 Experiments and Results
+📊 Experiments and Results:\

 Batch inferencing was conducted on the top 5 models from the Open VLM leaderboard to compare accuracy, efficiency, and adaptability.
 The fine-tuned Qwen2-VL-7B achieved an F1 score of 0.704 on the test dataset.
 Observed areas for improvement:
 Incorporating null entity value samples during fine-tuning.
 Reducing hallucinations in predictions for improved reliability.

-🛠️ Setup and Usage
+🛠️ Setup and Usage:\

 Prerequisites
 Python 3.x
 CUDA-enabled GPU (recommended)